WCICompSci/Algorithms/README.md

   8. In the main class, dfs the root node
   9. Output the distance of the desired end position

-  **Dijkstra**
+  **Dijkstra's Shortest Path**
- Problem: Find the distance between two nodes of the least weight
+ Problem: Find the distance between two nodes of the least weight in a connected and undirected graph
   1. Create an adjacency matrix that represents the edges of the nodes.
 Input.
   2. Create a weight array that holds the minimum weight of each node from the beginning node
   3. Fill the weight array with a maximum value